Investors punish earnings misses as European stocks dip in cautious trading

 Results dominated the day again with some poor showings impacting shares.

-Shares in Pandora (PNDORA.CO) tumbled 8.3 percent after the Danish jewelry maker slashed its 2018 sales outlook for the second consecutive quarter, saying it would review its strategy and launch a new cost-cutting program.
+Shares in Pandora tumbled 8.3 percent after the Danish jewellery maker slashed its 2018 sales outlook for the second consecutive quarter, saying it would review its strategy and launch a new cost-cutting programme.

 Shares were set for their worst day in three months.